 Achilles makes two account transactions at the same time.
 First, Achilles debits (increases) "Bad debt expense" by $65,200.
 Second, Achilles credits (increases) "Allowance for doubtful accounts the same amount.
 Note, incidentally, that "Allowance for doubtful accounts" is an asset category account, but it is also a contra asset account.
 As a result, this account balance increases with a credit transaction—just opposite to the impact in a normal asset account.

-Later, nearer the end of the accounting period, when Achilles is completely certain the bill will never be paid, the write off process is completed with these transactions.
+Later, nearer the end of the accounting period, when Achilles is completely certain the customer will never be pay, Achilles completes the write-off process with these transactions.

 Journal for Fiscal Year 20YY

 | NNN Allowance for doubtful accounts|

 In this case, with the write-off, Achilles' next Income statement still reflects the $65,200 sale.
 Achilles did achieve the sale, after all.
 However, just under the Income statement revenue figures appears a "Bad debt expense" item for $65,200."
 This item brings the appropriate profit and margin figures below.